auejin/JupilLabs/README.md

 # JupilLabs
 This project receives data from Pupil Labs with ZeroMQ and Message Pack.
-This project is fully implemented using Java, but developed for Processing.
+This project is fully implemented with Processing, but can be used as a Java-binding to receive Pupil Labs data.